1966 Tashkent earthquake: Background

-Tashkent and its immediate vicinity were prone to earthquakes and 74 earthquakes of a magnitude between 3 and 6 had been recorded from 1914 to 1966.
-The city had been damaged in earthquakes in 1866 and 1886.
+Tashkent and its immediate vicinity are in a seismically active zone, and 74 earthquakes of a magnitude between 3 and 6 had been recorded from 1914 to 1966.
+The city had been damaged by earthquakes in 1866 and 1886.

 Concerns about possible earthquake damage to the city were raised in the 1940s and 1950s, especially after Ashgabat was devastated in an earthquake in 1948.
 Before the Tashkent earthquake, an increase in radon levels had been noticed.

 Earthquake

-The earthquake occurred at 05:23 at the very shallow (and more destructive) depth of 3-8 km with its epicentre in the centre of the city.
+The earthquake occurred at 05:23 at the very shallow (and therefore more destructive) depth of 3-8 km with its epicentre in the centre of the city.

 The quake caused massive destruction to property.
 In total, over 80% of the city was destroyed, including over half of the old city.

 In total, between 78,000 and 95,000 homes were destroyed.
 Most of these were traditional adobe housing in more densely populated central areas.
 The majority of the most significant buildings in Tashkent were destroyed; this included 600-year-old mosques.
 Most of these buildings predated the Russian Revolution of 1917.
 However, only Navoi Theater, which was built by Japanese prisoners of war was unharmed.

 Estimates of those made homeless by the disaster ranged from 200,000 to 300,000.

 While the official death toll was 15 people this figure may be an underestimate due to Soviet secrecy and other sources estimated death tolls ranging from 200 people to 0.5% of the city's population of 1,100,000.
 Over 20% more women than men were killed.